shaanzie/QuickRef/Theory Concepts/Blockchain/23: Smart Contract.md

 - There are two types of SCs
   - Deterministic
+    - SCs that dont depend on outside information out of the blockchain
   - Non-deterministic
+    - Outside paty needed (Oracle) to facilitate smart contract execution

 - Creation and Deployment of a SC
   - Understand use case